graftapp/graftapp.github.io/index.md

                 <strong class="has-text-weight-bold">what</strong> is Graft?
             </p>
             <p class="is-size-4">
-                Graft is a personal knowledge graph that aims to highlight the connections between information.
-Graft allows you to take notes on a topic then link related notes to form a network of information.
+                If there is one glaring weakness of our brains, it’s our working memory.
-                You can add details about the link between notes, providing additional context.
-In essence, Graft acts like an extension of your working memory.
+                We can store a limited amount of context for a short period of time.
+Enter Graft.
+Graft acts like an extension of your working memory, capable of holding all of your context for as long as you need it.
+Graft allows you to explore the meaningful relationships between your knowledge and discover new connections.
+Grow new knowledge with Graft.
             </p>
         </div>
     </div>